Palestinian return to Israel: 1949–1956: Palestinian insurgency and Israeli reprisal

-Arab governmental responsibility
+Involvement of Arab countries

 The Israeli government has accused the Arab governments of supporting and sponsoring the infiltrations, as a means to bring about the collapse of the recently created Israel.
 The Egyptian formal adoption of the Fedayeen in 1954 seems to support this claim; moreover, Israel points out that after its retaliatory operations, the Arab countries managed to significantly decrease the number of infiltrations by deploying on the borders and by other measures.
 The non-prevention of armed infiltration (even of non-governmental forces) over an agreed border is widely considered an act of war; therefore Israel argued that their retaliatory strikes, which were also acts of war, were justified.

 The terms of the Armistice Agreement restricted Egypt's use and deployment of regular armed forces in the Gaza.
 The Palestinian border police was created in December 1952.
 The border police were placed under the command of ‘Abd-al-Man’imi ‘Abd-al-Ra’uf, who was the member of Muslim Brotherhood.
 250 Palestinian volunteers started training in March 1953, with further volunteers coming forward for training in May and December 1953.
-Part of the Border police personnel were placed under ‘Abd-al-‘Azim al-Saharti command.
+Part of the border police personnel were placed under ‘Abd-al-‘Azim al-Saharti command.

 According to Martin Gilbert, towards the end of 1954, the Egyptian government supervised the formal establishment of fedayeen groups in Gaza and the northeastern Sinai.
 Lela Gilbert in The Jerusalem Post writes that General Mustafa Hafez, appointed by Egyptian president Gamal Abdel Nasser to command Egyptian army intelligence, was the one who founded the Palestinian fedayeen units in Egypt "to launch terrorist raids across Israel's southern border."

 In addition, Arab leaders had begun using even harsher rhetoric and condemning Zionism as an ideology, while refusing coexistence or compromise with Israel.
 On August 31, 1956, Nasser said that:

-"Egypt has decided to dispatch her heroes, the disciples of Pharaoh and the sons of Islam and they will cleanse the land of Palestine....There will be no peace on Israel's border because we demand vengeance, and vengeance is Israel's death."
+"Egypt has decided to dispatch her heroes, the disciples of Pharaoh and the sons of Islam and they will cleanse the land of Palestine...
+There will be no peace on Israel's border because we demand vengeance, and vengeance is Israel's death."

 Between 1950 and 1955, 969 Israelis were killed in attacks carried out by infiltrators from Jordan and Egypt.

 The Arabs denied support for infiltration.
 Avi Shlaim (p.
 85) writes in an interview with king Hussein of Jordan:

 "His puzzlement was all the greater given that the Jordanian authorities had been doing everything that they could 'to prevent infiltration and to prevent access to Israel.'"

 Shlaim writes that an Israeli historian and reserve general, Yehoshafat Harkabi, supported this position: